awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 # INSERT INTO<a name="insert-into"></a>

 Inserts new rows into a destination table based on a `SELECT` query statement that runs on a source table, or based on a set of `VALUES` provided as part of the statement\.
-When the source table is based on underlying data in one format, such as CSV or JSON, and the destination table is based on another format, such as Parquet or ORC, you can use INSERT INTO queries to transform selected data into the destination table's format\.
+When the source table is based on underlying data in one format, such as CSV or JSON, and the destination table is based on another format, such as Parquet or ORC, you can use `INSERT INTO` queries to transform selected data into the destination table's format\.

-**Note**
-For information about using INSERT INTO to insert unpartitioned data into a partitioned table, see [Using CTAS and INSERT INTO for ETL and Data Analysis](ctas-insert-into-etl.md)\.
-For information about using INSERT INTO to insert partitioned data into a partitioned table, see [Using CTAS and INSERT INTO to Create a Table with More Than 100 Partitions](ctas-insert-into.md)\.

 ## Considerations and Limitations<a name="insert-into-limitations"></a>

 Consider the following when using `INSERT` queries with Athena\.

 **Important**
-When running an INSERT query on a table with underlying data that is encrypted in Amazon S3, the output files that the `INSERT` query writes are not encrypted by default\.
+When running an `INSERT` query on a table with underlying data that is encrypted in Amazon S3, the output files that the `INSERT` query writes are not encrypted by default\.
 We recommend that you encrypt `INSERT` query results if you are inserting into tables with encrypted data\.
 For more information about encrypting query results using the console, see [Encrypting Query Results Stored in Amazon S3](encrypting-query-results-stored-in-s3.md)\.
 To enable encryption using the AWS CLI or Athena API, use the `EncryptionConfiguration` properties of the [StartQueryExecution](https://docs.aws.amazon.com/athena/latest/APIReference/API_StartQueryExecution.html) action to specify Amazon S3 encryption options according to your requirements\.

 ### Supported Formats and SerDes<a name="insert-into-supported-formats"></a>